agreenspan24/ConsolidatedPriorityTracker/README.md

 - The Dashboard, which gives live metrics to admins
 - User management, to allow managers to add new users more easily
 - Further integrations with the CRM.
+- Scheduled nightly jobs to send data to Google Sheets and to back up previous day's data.

 Setup